Hooding a doctoral student?

 The ceremony is designed to give individual recognition to the doctoral candidate and his/her faculty advisor.
 Hooding will take place at the Fall Commencement and the Doctoral Hooding Ceremony in spring.

-- While waiting to ascend to the platform, stand in front of the candidate so that you (the faculty person) go up the stairs first.
+- While waiting to ascend to the platform, stand in front of the candidate so that you (the faculty member) go up the stairs first.

 - As soon as the person in front of you in the line is hooded, walk across the platform, stop just past the dean of the Graduate School and face the audience.